Yoneda Lemma for Simplicial Spaces: Complete Segal Spaces and Covariant Model Structure

+The top horizontal map is a covariant equivalence by definition, which implies that the bottom horizontal map is a contravariant equivalence over $G(i+1)$. \end{proof}

-\begin{remone} This result is also proven by Lurie \cite[Remark 2.1.4.11]{Lu09}, however, there it relies on translating the problem into the world of simplicial categories and then proving it there, which we managed to avoid. \end{remone}
+\begin{remone} This result is also proven by Lurie \cite[Remark 2.1.4.11]{lurie2009htt}, however, there it relies on translating the problem into the world of simplicial categories and then proving it there, which we managed to avoid.
+On the other side, it is also proven by Heuts and Moerdijk \cite[Proposition F]{heutsmoerdijk2015leftfibrationi} with simplicial sets, using a very similar approach. \end{remone}

 \begin{remone} Interestingly enough the result does not hold if we replace ``CSS equivalence" with covariant or contravariant equivalence.
 For that it suffices to look at the simple case of $F(0) \to F(1)$, as the covariant model structure over $F(0)$ is just the diagonal model structure, which is certainly not equivalent to the covariant or contravariant model structure over $F(1)$. \end{remone}